MaxSt/uniranker/Readme.md

 ## UniRanker

-UniRanker is a information retrieval component, which is fetching information about the latest academic rankings + web data about the student fees of the ranked universities as well as the percentage of courses held in English and other access hurdles.
+UniRanker is a information retrieval component, which is fetching information about the latest academic rankings + web data about the student fees of the ranked universities as well as other access hurdles.
 UniRanker is written in Ruby.

 ### Installation